Trusted WordPress tutorials, when you need them most.

 WordPress public_html file

-You will now see your .htaccess file inside this folder.
+You should now see your .htaccess file inside this folder.

 If you don’t see .htaccess, then your FTP client may be set to hide sensitive files.
-For more information, see our article on why you can’t find the .htaccess file on your WordPress site.
+For more information, feel free to check out our article on why you can’t find the .htaccess file on your WordPress site.

 Before doing anything, it’s a good idea to create a copy of your current .htaccess file.
-Then if anything goes wrong you can simply restore your original file.
+So, if anything goes wrong, you can simply restore your original file.

 To download your .htaccess file, give it a click and then select ‘Download.’